jpcarstech/emulation/README.md

-Hi all, I'm using this repository to store interesting powershell scripts I've put together mainly to keep my emulation software up to date.
+Hi all, I'm using this repository to store interesting powershell scripts to keep my emulation software up to date or complete other management tasks.
-The objective of these scripts is to provide a one-click solution which can grab the newest download link and overwrite the existing version on the local PC.
+Currently focusing on a one-click uppdate solution which can grab the newest download link and overwrite the existing version on the local PC.
+Note: You will need to tweak the directories depending on your hard drive setup.
+Everyone's will be a little different.

+Contributing members:
+u/Davevil_78 - Vita3K, Xenia, and Xenia Canary scripts